-NRF strongly supported the INFORM Consumers Act, which Congress passed in 2022 and will take effect at the end of this month.
+NRF strongly supported the INFORM Consumers Act, which Congress passed in 2022 and took effect in July.
 This legislation addresses the frequent resale of stolen merchandise by third-party sellers utilizing online marketplaces.
-It will require online marketplaces to verify the identity of individuals that sell a higher volume of goods.
+It requires online marketplaces to verify the identity of individuals that sell a higher volume of goods.
 It appropriately protects the privacy of legitimate small businesses seeking to build their enterprise.
 This critical new law will begin to curb the resale of stolen merchandise and we appreciate Congress addressing this critical issue.
 However, curbing the resale of stolen merchandise is just one aspect of organized retail crime, and more must be done to protect our people, stores and communities.
-The retail community is grateful that Congress enacted the INFORM Consumers Act in 2022.